JWST High-Contrast Imaging Roadmap

 Stage 1 – Become familiar with HCI capabilities and instrument-specific modes

-In addition to the steps suggested in the article Getting Started with JWST Proposing (see the section "Become familiar with JWST capabilities, terminology, and documentation"), users should consider the following issues for high-contrast Imaging.
+In addition to the steps suggested in the article Getting Started with Planning JWST Observations (see the section "Become familiar with JWST capabilities, terminology, and documentation"), users should consider the following issues for high-contrast Imaging.

 1. Which JWST observing modes enable HCI?